Higher weak (co)limits, adjoint functor theorems, and higher Brown representability: Higher weak (co)limits

 \begin{remark} In the proof of the first part of Proposition \ref{weak_limits_in_pullbacks}(1), we do not need the assumption that $\mathscr{B}$ and $\C$ admit general weak $K$-limits (of orders $t_{\mathscr{B}}$ and $t_{\C}$). \end{remark}

-\begin{corollary} Let $K$ be a simplicial set and let $\D$ be an $\infty$-category which admits weak $K$-limits of order $t \geq 0$ (resp. $K$-limits).
-Suppose that $G:\D \to \C$ is a functor that preserves weak $K$-limits of order $t$ (resp. $K$-limits).
-Then the $\infty$-category $G_{x/}$ has weak $K$-limits of order $(t-1)$ (resp. $K$-limits) for any object $x \in \C$.
+\begin{corollary} Let $K$ be a simplicial set and let $\D$ be an $\infty$-category which admits weak $K$-limits of order $t$, where $t \geq 0$ is an integer or $t = \infty$.
+Suppose that $G:\D \to \C$ is a functor that preserves weak $K$-limits of order $t$.
+Then the $\infty$-category $G_{x/}$ has weak $K$-limits of order $(t-1)$ for any object $x \in \C$.
 (There is an analogous dual statement for weak colimits in $G_{/x}$.) \end{corollary} \begin{proof} We recall that the $\infty$-category $G_{x/}$ is defined by the (homotopy) pullback:

 Let $H_0:K \to G_{x/}$ be a $K$-diagram.
 By assumption, the induced diagram $q \circ H_0$ in $\D$ has a weak limit $H' \colon K^{\triangleleft} \to \D$ of order $t$.
 Since $G$ preserves weak $K$-limits of order $t$, the cone $G \circ H' \colon K^{\triangleleft} \to \C$ is again a weak $K$-limit of order $t$.
 By Corollary \ref{limits_under_objects}, there is a lift of $G \circ H'$ to a weak $K$-limit $H'' \colon K^{\triangleleft} \to \C_{x/}$ of order $(t-1)$.
 The cones $H'$ and $H''$ induce a cone $H \colon K^{\triangleleft} \to G_{x/}$ on $H_0$.
 Finally, by applying Proposition \ref{weak_limits_in_pullbacks} (and Remark \ref{remark_weak_limits_in_pullbacks}), we conclude that the induced cone $H \colon K^{\triangleleft} \to G_{x/}$ is a weak $K$-limit of $H_0$ of order $(t-1)$. \end{proof}